How to protect your pet from chocolate poisoning

 Alternatives to chocolate

 - A healthy, pet-safe treat.
 There are lots of healthy treats made for pets.
 This is a much better option that giving them human food.
-Be careful though – feeding your pet too many treats alongside their normal food can make them put on weight.
+Be careful though – feeding your pet too many treats alongside their normal food can make them put on weight or upset their stomach.

 - A new toy.
 Your pet will really appreciate a new toy.
 It will last much longer than a piece of food and will keep them happily occupied.